2018 Thesis Documentary Film Screening

 Q&A with filmmakers and reception to immediately follow screening.

-NOT LISTED IN SCREENING ORDER:
+IN SCREENING ORDER:

 In a climate of xenophobia and confusion, a San Francisco hotline aims to provide limited assistance to a targeted population.

 A remote cattle ranching family struggles through calving season during the harsh Montana winter.